 - weight loss

-The ingredients of ginger green tea are simple a staple in most homes.
-That is fresh ginger root, green tea leaves, lemon juice, and a sweetener like honey or sugar or jaggery.
-Cinnamon is optional.
+The ingredients of ginger green tea are simply a staple in most homes.
+That is fresh ginger root, green tea leaves, lemon juice, and a sweetener.

 How to make it?

 What makes this tea even more special is that you can make minor changes and keep it interesting all the time.

 In the below recipe, it shared only a ginger cinnamon combo, but actually, we enjoy it with cardamom and fresh mint too.
 Both ginger and green tea are very forgiving and happily mingle with other spices and sweeteners.

 - Peel ginger and crush it with a metal pounder or pestle.
 I find it easiest to do.